rubyonjets/jets-docs/_docs/jobs.md

 end
 ```

-In our example, the job `HardJob#dig` will run every 10 hours, and `HardJob#lift` will run every 12 hours.
+In our example, the job `CoolEvent#dig` will run every 10 hours, and `CoolEvent#lift` will run every 12 hours.

 You can see the lambda functions which correspond to your job functions in the Lambda console: